JamieS56/Milestone-Project-2/README.md

 Medium | 16
 Hard | 25

 ###  Random Number Generator(RNG)

 ![Dot RNG testing](./assets/images/testing/rng-screen.png)

 ![Dot RNG testing](./assets/images/testing/rng-code.png)

+#### Intended Function:

+Select a random dot to shrink.

+#### Bugs I had:

+There where no bugs.
 It all works well and selects a random dot each time you run the game.

 #### How to test:

 Start the game on any difficulty and a random dot will always start shrinking and so will every dot after, it will be different every game.